staskochkin/sourcekit-mraid-ios/README.md

 Wait for the SKMRAIDInterstitialDelegate 'mraidInterstitialAdReady:' callback and do the following when the Ad is ready to be shown on screen:

 	[mraidInterstitial show];

+Inspect ad availabilith with [mraidInterstitial isAdReady] before you play the ad.

 Step 4: (Optional) To see logging: